wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-data-model-power-bi/includes/8-lab.md

 	> [!div class="mx-imgBorder"]
 	> [![alt text](../media/lab-55-ssm.png)](../media/lab-55-ssm.png#lightbox)

-1. In the status bar, verify that the query has three columns and 809 rows.
+1. In the status bar, verify that the query has 3 columns and 809 rows.

 	> [!div class="mx-imgBorder"]